StillR007/landing-ATOM.Archive/README.md

 # ATOM.Archive

-Еhis is a site where it was not easy to bring some design ideas to life.
+This is a site where it was not easy to bring some design ideas to life.
 Link: https://atom-arhiv.ru/